njdbickhart/labnotes/project_notes/assembly_projects/Notes_20150812_dbick_goat_assembly_check.md

 Complex_INS   |  48,844
 Complex_DEL   |  7274
 **Total_INDELS**  |  **3,024,096**

+NOTE: "Total_INDELS" are only the filtered counts from the original INDEL estimates (no hets, no alignment issues, etc).

 Correcting the simple homopolymeric insertions would reduce the INDEL count down to 244,961, with 73% of those remaining INDELs being simple, one-base insertions compared to the Illumina data.